06/11/19 / Revised 08/28/20

 Mom’s family had a lake house upon a hill that rolled down to the rocky shoreline of the then sleepy watering hole in Southwest Louisiana, Prien Lake.
-Prien, as we called it, was another of my childhood constants—as important as church and as ritual as fireworks on the Fourth.
-If Bay St. Louis was the shiny, sandy string by which my upbringing was pulled, Prien was the frolicking, mucky highlight, smack dab in the middle of each July.
+Prien, as we called it, was another of my childhood constants -- as important as church and as ritual as fireworks on the Fourth.
+If Bay St. Louis was the shiny, sandy string by which my upbringing was pulled, Prien was the frolicking, mucky highlight, smack dab in the middle of each summer.

 Unlike the Bay, there was nothing remotely fancy about the house at Prien.
 Built in the early 1900s by my great-grandparents, it was never intended to be a year-round residence.
 There was no air conditioning except for one unit in the living room, no television but a tiny black and white screen with rabbit ears, no telephone, and the only bathroom was a small one off the sparsely appointed kitchen.